fabiogiglietto/CooRnet_ImgTxt/README.md

 # CooRnet_ImgTxt

-Simple scripts that reuse some [CooRnet](https://coornet.org/) code to detect the coordinated network of Facebook or Instagram accounts that repeatedly share images with identical text in a short period of time.
+Simple r scripts that reuse some [CooRnet](https://coornet.org/) code and logic to detect the coordinated network of Facebook or Instagram accounts that repeatedly share images with identical text in a short period of time.

 Given a link to a CSV returned by a [CrowdTangle Search](https://help.crowdtangle.com/en/articles/3873721-crowdtangle-search-faq) export and a coordination interval, returns a list that include a dataframe of coordinated accounts, a graphml file that can be opened and visualized in Gephi and a variable q that represents the threshold number of rapid-shares repetition used to label coordinated accounts.